-Responding to the IPCC: Three Ways to Solve Climate Change
+Responding to COP 26: Three Ways to Solve Climate Change

 The Graduate Programs in Sustainability (GPS) at Bard College join together a committed community of students, faculty and staff in a shared recognition of the extraordinary moment in which we live.
 Ten thousand years of human history are crashing into the next three decades, and our graduates are the people seeing us through to a sustainable future.
 How?
 By working in one of the three GPS fields: sustainable business, policy, or education.
 These Bard GPS degrees reflect three underlying theories of change: changing the game, changing the rules, and fundamentally, changing minds.
 In this series of blog posts, you can learn how to work for a sustainable future by clicking on the links to the three theories of change.

 The overarching challenge we face is meeting the needs of eight, soon to be nine, soon to be ten billion people on this one earth, where half the folks alive are barely getting by on a few dollars a day, and almost everyone wants to consume more.
 Where we are already fighting over water, oil, topsoil, fish, forests, biodiversity.
 Where economic systems across the world are rooted in the legacy injustices of genocide, slavery, and colonization.
 And where it is getting hotter year after year after year.

 At the same time, there has never been a more exciting, decisive, more human time to be alive.
 No generations before us have had the tools, social networks, shared understandings, technologies and business models to stabilize the climate and profoundly change the future.
 We can clearly see two paths, and the road to a sustainable society and a circular economy remains open.
 Bard GPS graduates are leading the change: rewiring the world with clean energy, redesigning cities across the earth, reimagining the global food system, reinventing transportation, regenerating prairies, forests and oceans.

 Three Pathways to Sustainability